nllho/trappist1/README.md

 # Trappist 1

 An experiment with d3.js using data from our solar system and the potentially habitable exoplanetary system.
-It is designed as an overlay for simple visual comparison.
+It is designed as an overlay of the two for a straightforward visual comparison.
 [Find it here.](https://nllho.github.io/trappist1/)

 #### Interaction
 * Click and drag to pan